ShawnMcCool/laravel-closure-compiler/readme.md

 ### 3. Bundle Configuration

-In the bundle's config file simply verify that your script path (the location in which your javascript files reside) and that your script_output_file is defined.
+In the bundle's config file simply verify that your script path (the location in which your JavaScript files reside) and that your script_output_file is defined.
 The script_output_file is the file that contains the compressed JavaScript code from all files in the minify_scripts configuration array.

 Then, add the JavaScript files that you'd like to be compressed to the 'minify_scripts' array.
 An example: